 “Originality for me probably, it has to be something that hasn’t been fully done before so there is really a need for that particular topic”.
 Arts & Humanities, Russell Group, West Midlands, Late careerA unique and persuasive research proposal is the most common requirement for a PhD in the UK

-What is the role of a personal statement in PhD requirements in the UK?
+4. What is the role of a personal statement in UK PhD application?

 A personal statement is a document where you can really play as a human.
 Here you are (a) not your scores and grades but (a) you are a person who is interested in working with a research team, (b) who is eager to learn about research, and (c) really seeks his/ her career in research, (d) is adaptable, (e) trainable, and (f) has the potential to fit and survive in a research team.
 Therefore, if you bring all these things into your personal statement your chances of getting accepted are really high.